Skip to content

 const MQTT_BROKER = "mqtts://mqtt.siliconwit.io:8883";

-const DEVICE_ID = "YOUR_DEVICE_ID";
+const DEVICE_ID = "SWD-XXXXXX";

-const ACCESS_TOKEN = "YOUR_ACCESS_TOKEN";
+const ACCESS_TOKEN = "your-access-token";

 const PUBLISH_TOPIC = `d/${DEVICE_ID}/t`;